 For business analysts and leaders, underwriters, product and risk managers, or sales professionals, this means you can build models quickly and efficiently while technical teams have more time to focus on other high-value development tasks.

-Earlier this year, we have mapped out the no-code AI landscape and identified five advantages that users typically report: Accessibility, usability, speed (or time to value), quality, and scalability.
+Earlier this year, we mapped out the no-code AI landscape and identified five advantages that users typically report: Accessibility, usability, speed (or time to value), quality, and scalability.
 If you want to dive deeper, have a look at the article we wrote about this subject.

-No-code machine learning is still an emerging field that is quickly establishing itself as a necessity for startups and established businesses alike.
+No-code Machine Learning is still an emerging field that is quickly establishing itself as a necessity for startups and established businesses alike.
 We predict that the no-code approach will become dominant when it comes to practical uses of intelligent systems.

 The research firm Gartner recently reported that “AI-enabled tools will generate $2.9 trillion in business value" in 2021 alone.
 Just because they say so it doesn't mean that you need to jump on the train as well.
 But through speaking to hundreds of businesses of different sizes, we learned that almost all of them could gain a sizeable edge by enhancing their automation efforts through the use of AI.